adobebc/web-apps-sdk/developer-guides/open-admin/getting-started.md

 * Displaying an item based on the presence of another menu item
 * Adding User Role sepcific menu items

 To target a menu item element, use the id of the entry.
 You can get the id by inspecting the menu items DOM (e.g. Right click > Inspect element in Chrome).
-The id is in the below format:
+The ids are in the below format:

 `menu-item-name`